StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 * **Auto grouping** - automatically adjusts the grouping settings to keep the number of components and/or component groups visualized below 35.

 * **Group by state and type** - components of the same type and with the same health state are grouped together into one group.
-If one of the grouped components changes its health state and no longer matches the health state of the component group, then it will pop out of that group.
-If other components of this type have the same health state a new group will be created.
+If one of the grouped components changes its health state and no longer matches the health state of the component group, it will pop out of the group.
+If other components of the same type have the same health state, a new group will be created.

-* **group by type, state and relation** - the same as group by state and type, but relations between components are also respected.
-If all components are grouped together based only on the type and state, some information on how components in the group are related to other components might be lost.
-This option allows components to be grouped together while maintaining information about their relations.
+* **group by type, state and relation** - groups components together while maintaining information about their relations to components outside of the group.
+All components in a group are related to the same components outside of the group.
+This is useful because grouping components together by type and state alone can cause some information on relations for the components in the group to be lost.

-For **group by state and type** and **group by type, state and relation**, there is a certain threshold before grouping happens, the minimum components in a group.
-By default, the minimum group size is 2, so if we have one component of a certain type and health state, then when the next component comes along that has the same state and type they will be grouped together.
-If the value is set higher, to eight for example, then at least 8 components with the same state type and possibly relations would be required for a group to be created.
+For **group by state and type** and **group by type, state and relation**, a threshold must be passed before grouping happens - the **Minimum components in a group**.
+By default, the minimum group size is 2, this means that if there is one component of a certain type and health state in a view, then when the next component comes along that has the same state and type a component group will be created.
+If the threshold value is set higher, to 8 for example, then at least 8 components with the same state type (and possibly relations) would be required for a group to be created.

 ## Relations settings